Prom: The Four “Ds” of Prom Protocol: Dates, Dress, Decorum, Drug (Testing) (April 2017 School Leader Update)

 Dress: While a school cannot insist that students wear traditionally female or male attire (i.e., girls do not have to wear dresses and boys do not have to wear tuxedoes), schools may lawfully have a dress code if enforced even-handedly.
 The types of rules that will be allowable include such rules as “no exposed navels, no exposed nipples, no exposed um…derrieres, no clothes with obscenities printed on them.”
 In other words, the usual regulations are acceptable.
 But a boy may wear a dress to prom if the dress would be acceptable on a girl, and a girl may wear acceptable “male” prom-wear.
 What a kid wears does not have to be related to sexual orientation or gender identity.

 Decorum: The key here is evenhandedness.
 Whatever reasonable rules of conduct and decorum a school has must be enforced evenly and consistently.
 If PDAs (public displays of affection) are not tolerated, then make sure that staff breaks up the kissing between straight couples as well as same sex couples.

 Drug testing.
 Drug testing is regulated by the Iowa Student Search and Seizure Law, Iowa Code chapter 808A.
 If a student shows up to prom and has obvious signs of being under the influence of either alcohol or drugs, then school officials may breathalyze or drug test a student.
-Absent obvious signs and absent suspicion, you cannot conduct random, suspicionless (without an articulable reason) drug testing as a condition of admission to prom.
+Absent obvious signs and absent suspicion you cannot conduct random, suspicion-less (without an articulable reason) drug testing as a condition of admission to prom.
 School officials who violate that will not be protected in a lawsuit.